-When I was little, I was very lucky to have a great-grandma in Jarmen.
+When I was small, I was lucky enough to have a great-grandma in Jarmen.

-Her name was Betty and she only spoke "plattdeutsch" to me.
-A language spoken in the north of Germany.
+Her name was Betty and she only spoke "plattdeutsch" to me - Low German.
+A language mostly spoken in the north of Germany.

 She lived in a 1 bedroom apartment on Demminer Strasse, which is the main street that meanders through this small town in Mecklenburg-Western Pomerania.
 It had neither a toilet, nor a bathroom, nor a washing machine, nor a telephone, nor central heating.
-The loo, which consisted of a row of 3 different black wooden outdoor privies, was in the backyard.
-So if nature called, you were forced to walk past the neighbours and down two flights of stairs - no matter whether day or night, whether cold winter or hot summer.
+Her loo, a row of 3 black wooden outdoor privies, was in the backyard.
+So if nature called, you were forced to walk past the neighbours and down two flights of stairs - no matter whether day or night, whether it was a cold winter’s or hot summer’s day.

 Then, either sweating in the heat or freezing in the cold, you sat in a small room with no light and could neither flush nor wash your hands.
-The horror stories of the rats that supposedly once bit a man's most private parts, that grandma once told me, didn't help the whole thing either.
-As a child I therefore always tried to stop my bladder calling as long as possible, because I was literally scared of sitting in this dark wooden hole.
+The horror stories of the rats that supposedly once bit a man's most private parts, that grandma once told me about, didn't help the whole thing either.
+As a child I therefore always tried to stop my urgent need as long as possible, because I was literally scared of sitting in this dark wooden hole.

 At night, however, if I didn't dare to go out, or if I didn't want to walk past the neighbours in my nightgown, I was allowed to use the chamber pot.
-This was actually not a chamber pot but rather a huge enamel bucket.
+This was actually not a chamber pot but rather a huge enamel bucket and it stood right next to the bed.
 You can picture the rest of this episode yourself.